pmelhus/Dischord/README.md

 ## Features
 - Sign up / login with email.
 - Logged in patrons can:
-  - Create servers, channels, and live messanges
+  - Create servers, channels, and live messages
-  - Edit/delte those servers, channels and live messages
+  - Edit/delete those servers, channels and live messages
   - Update their profile and servers with a personal avatar

 ## Getting Development Environment Up And Running